osteele/imu-tools/README.md

 Run `pipenv run mqtt_sub` to run an MQTT client that prints messages to the terminal.

-Run `pipenv run mqtt_pub` to publish a single message to the server.
+Run `pipenv run mqtt_pub --json` to publish a single message to the server.

+Run `pipenv run mqtt_pub --json --repeat` to repeatedly publish messages.

+## Blender

+In two separates terminals:

+1. `pipenv run mqtt-sub --pipe`
+2. `/Applications/Blender.app/Contents/MacOS/Blender --python blender/motion.py model.blend`

+If the pipe buffer fills, the `mqtt-sub` process will hang.

 ## MQTT Broker